cdent/tiddlywebplugins.fastly/DESIGNNOTES.md

 instant._ Talking in the fastly IRC channel indicates that "It shouldn't take more than a second or two".
 That's fast enough for many situations but may lead to confusion where there are `PUTs` followed by immediate `GETs` for some reason.
-It's possible, however to confirm that purges are complete.
+Maybe at some point in the future there could be synchronous purges?

 It is less straightforward with entity collections, especially tiddlers produced by a recipe.
 Consider: